STaR-DRO: Stateful Tsallis Reweighting for Group-Robust Structured Prediction: Additional STaR-DRO Hyperparameter and Stability Diagnostics

 \subsection{Practical Recommendations}

 The ablations suggest four practical recommendations.

 \paragraph{Start conservative.} It is easier to recover from mild under-differentiation by increasing $\eta_t$ or $\alpha$ than it is to repair training after the active set has already collapsed.
-Accordingly, practitioners should begin with $\alpha$ close to $1$ and a modest mirror-ascent step.
+Accordingly, practitioners should begin with $\alpha$ close to $1.1$ and a modest mirror-ascent step.
+Equivalently, the effective dual step $\eta_{\mathrm{eff}}=(\alpha-1)\eta_t$ should be initialized conservatively and reduced as the number of groups increases.